 Cyber Security Engineer

-In the most basic sense, cyber security engineers are considered as the gatekeepers of information within an organization.
-They are responsible for protecting an organization’s network against persistent threats from cyberspace.
+Cyber security engineers are considered the gatekeepers of information within an organization.
+They’re responsible for protecting an organization’s network against persistent threats from cyberspace.
 They perform and design security measures accordingly.
 Cyber security engineers are not working in isolation, rather they are generally regarded as being an extension of the IT department.

 They should possess the following qualities: obtaining a degree in computer science, information technology, or systems engineering.
 They are required to be detail-oriented individuals and be able to quickly detect anything out of the ordinary on a day-to-day basis.
 Proficiency in programming languages, such as Python, C++, Java, Ruby, Go or PowerShell is also important.

 The main responsibilities of a cyber security engineer are: